Cystathionine gamma-lyase: Disease relevance

 Inhibited cystathionase active site.
 The inhibitor and Tyr^{114} are in light blue, PLP in purple, and Lys^{121} in yellow.

 Cysteine is the rate-limiting substrate in the synthetic pathway for glutathione in the eye.
 Glutathione is an antioxidant that protects crystallins in the eye from reactive oxygen species; denatured crystallins can lead to cataracts.
 Cystathionase is also a target for reactive oxygen species.
 Thus as cystathionase is oxidized, its activity decreases, causing a decrease in cysteine and, in turn, glutathione in the eye, leading to a decrease in antioxidant availability, causing a further decrease in cystathionase activity.
 Deficiencies in cystathionase activity have also been shown to contribute to glutathione depletion in patients with cancer and AIDS.

 Mutations and deficiencies in cystathionase are associated with cystathioninuria.
 The mutations T67I and Q240E weaken the enzyme's affinity for pyridoxal phosphate, the co-factor vital to enzymatic function.
 Low levels of H_{2}S have also been associated with hypertension in mice.

-Propargylglycine (acidic β hydrogen explicitly shown).

 Excessive levels of H_{2}S, due to increased activity of cystathionase, are associated with endotoxemia, acute pancreatitis, hemorrhagic shock, and diabetes mellitus.